 Welcome.
 I am a naturalist and Master of Applied Ethics, and I am developing my ecophilosophies as literature at Manchester Writing School as a PhD candidate.
 My neologisms may be found here.

 I am also a photographer and artist, and survivor of trauma and cancer.
 At 52, I was diagnosed with profound ADHD.

-I have lived in the United States and New Zealand before returning to the UK.
-You may also find me @seasonalight on Twitter, if not wandering rivers and coasts.
+I have lived in the United States and New Zealand before returning to the Welsh Borders.
+You may also find me @seasonalight on Twitter, if not wandering rivers, woodland and coasts.

 Melissa Harrison’s The Broadcasting Press Guild award nominated “The Stubborn Light of Things: Healing”.
 Episode 25.

 Distinction: “Love and ecology … Introducing Fluminism” (2018) TSD Lampeter

 Distinction: “Critical Regionalism” (1993) UWIC Received Annual Prize for Critical Studies: Best Thesis (1993) UWIC now Cardiff Metropolitan University.

 Battson, G. “Home” essay for van Horn, G; Wall-Kimmerer, R. Hausdoerffer, J. (editors) “Kinship: Belonging in a world of Relations, Planet, Vol 1”, Humans and Nature (2021).

 Battson, G. “Fluminismo” 100 page book, translated to Spanish by Jorge Riechmann et al, published by Ediciones del Genal, Málaga (2020)